daos-stack/daos/docs/admin/troubleshooting.md

 ## Log Files

-On the server side, there are three log files created as part of normal server operations:
+On the server-side, there are three log files created as part of normal server operations:

 |Component|Config Parameter|Example Config Value|